File Sharing

 How to Send a 100GB File: Methods That Actually Work

-Sending a 100GB file requires specialized file transfer services since most consumer tools cap transfers between 2-15GB.
-This guide covers five methods that actually handle 100GB files, from free options to professional services built for video production and enterprise workflows.
+Guide to send 100gb file: Guide to send large file: Sending a large file requires specialized file transfer services as most consumer tools have size limits too small for large files.
+This guide covers five methods that actually handle large files, from free options to professional services built for video production and enterprise workflows.
+This guide covers send large file with practical examples.
+This guide covers send large file with practical examples.
+This guide covers send

 Most file sharing services were designed for documents and photos, not the massive files that video editors, engineers, and researchers work with daily.
 Here's where common tools hit their limits:

-- Google Drive uploads: Works for 100GB but has a 5TB storage cap and charges per user
+• Google Drive uploads: Works for 100GB but has a large storage cap and charges per user

 Method 1: Large File Transfer Services